jpane24/OVtool/README.md

-In the next section, we will show how our method works with the average treatment effect (ATE) using a continuous outcome. **The OVtool will handle (binary outcomes and weights that were estimated using the average treatment effect on the treated (ATT) estimand in the near future.**
+In the next section, we will show how our method works with the average treatment effect (ATE) using a continuous outcome. **The OVtool will handle binary outcomes in the near future.**

 ## Continous Outcome: Average Treatment Effect (ATE)